 Outside Play – We definitely believe in the value of outdoor and risky play, and the Kindergarten Program Document supports this kind of play.
 This website provides some great parent supports around risky, outdoor play.

 Parents, it’s time to get out of the way and let your kids just play! – I think that this statement is true for educators as well, but this article definitely speaks to the value of free play for kids.
-A great read that Janet Raymond shared on their class blog.
+A great read that Janet Raymond shared on her class blog.

 Prioritizing Free Unstructured Play May Reduce Teenage Anxiety And Depression – We love the Kindergarten Program Document that speaks to the value in this free play.
 It looks like there are benefits to it way beyond Kindergarten.